pranavkakde/QualityManager/packages/Client/readme.md

-###Quality Manager
+## QualityManager
-An open source test management tool written in ReactJS
+QualityManager is an open source test management tool written in React.